Reflection IV

 Sexual harassment has different types, but what it doesn't have is nationality.
 Advocating for women is the work of a sincere heart, not that of someone who becomes the puppet of a pervert man to intimidate the woman he once harassed, just because he has the same nationality as her.
 I know that Zumretay Erkin contributed to important projects, but throughout this period, she proved that she was a fake feminist who intimidated a woman who wanted to be anonymous, just as Rushan Abbas contributed to many projects and her organization was nominated for a Nobel Peace Prize, but she is a fake feminist who stayed silent.
 Mukerrem Kurban is a hard worker, but she is a fake feminist who chose to keep supporting Dolkun Isa when he had to step down and allow an independent investigation but kept manipulating the Uyghur community with lies, and they all knew it.
 Kelbinur Siddik is an incredible woman and a survivor of concentration camps, but she is a fake feminist who supported Meryem Sultan’s post where she did me dirty from A to Z for speaking out against sexual harassment.

 There is more to come about Kelbinur Siddik in this post.
 As for Rahima Mahmut, even though she is an incredible singer, she is a fake feminist, who overly praises Dolkun Isa for the smallest breadcrumbs he decided to do during this period.
 Meryem Sultan, I honestly don’t know what her contribution is to the cause, which is my lack of interest in knowing about her, but she is a fake feminist.
 She published and started a negative campaign against the victims who spoke out, thus Julie Millsap and me.
-First picture is her original post, and the second picture is the English translation (thanks to the efforts of Eastern Turki).
+The first picture is her original post, and the second picture is the English translation (thanks to the efforts of Eastern Turki).

 Original statement in Uyghur: